Tourism in Lebanon: Qadisha Valley and Cedars Forest

 Other monasteries consist of the Monastery of Mar Girgis, with the Chapel of Mar Challita, the Monastery of Mar Yuhanna, the Monastery of Mar Abun, with the Hermitage of Mar Sarkis, and the Monastery of Mart Moura, Ehden.

 Tyre

 Tyre was inscribed as a world heritage site in 1984.
 It was the birthplace of the purple dye known as Tyrian purple and had founded several colonies in the Mediterranean such as Carthage and Cadiz.
 Many civilizations successively settled in Tyre from Phoenicians, Greeks, and Romans to Crusaders and Ottoman Turks.
-Today, there are still many valuable remains mainly from the Roman era.
+Today, there are still remains mainly from the Roman era.